Print

 Notes

-• This is quite a hot ferment, compared to yogurt and tempeh.
+• Amazake is made at quite a hot temperature compared to yogurt and tempeh.
 The easiest way to maintain the right temperature is to use a rice cooker or a slow cooker set on warm.